 2020 Interior Design Trends

 Well the decade has come to an end.
-It seems like yesterday I was sitting with my parents watching 2020 and now we're here.
+It seems like yesterday I was sitting with my parents watching 2020 and now here we are.
 The 2010's brought us white kitchens, grey, grey and more grey, buffalo plaid and herringbone.
 I can't wait to see what the 2020's have in store.
 Today I'm sharing some 2020 Interior Design Trends that could potentially make their mark on the next decade.

 1. Rounded Edges: